cloudflare/cloudflare-docs/content/ssl/_index.md

 # Cloudflare SSL/TLS

 {{<description>}}
-Encrypt your web traffic to prevent data theft and other tampering
+Encrypt your web traffic to prevent data theft and other tampering.
 {{</description>}}

 {{<plan type = "all">}}